TARZAN OF THE APES, CHAPTER XXII: THE SEARCH PARTY

 --At the expense of the British: “Clayton was an Englishman, so the girl had passed quite out of sight before he deduced what reply a man would have made.”

 One of Clayton's nasty remarks about Tarzan was to refer to him as a "carrion eater."
 In Chapter 14, "At the Mercy of the Jungle," Tarzan kills a lion to save Clayton and then eats some of the lion's flesh, raw.
 Since that was a fresh kill, it could not be considered carrion in the normal sense of the word, so Clayton has no real basis for making this charge.
 Nonetheless, he was correct.
 We know that Tarzan likes to bury his kills in case he gets hungry later, so, in effect, on these return visits, he is eating carrion.
 I've never really thought of Tarzan as a "carrion eater" but, technically, I guess you'd have to say he is.
-I hope that, later in life, he brushed his teeth before kissing Jane after such a meal!
+I hope that, later in life, he brushed his teeth before kissing Jane after such a meal!- - - - - SPECIAL PASSAGE:

 (Jane) “…tried to imagine her wood-god by her side in the saloon of an ocean liner.
 She saw him eating with his hands, tearing his food like a beast of prey, and wiping his greasy fingers upon his thighs.
 She shuddered....ed: "Beast?
-Then God make me a beast; for, man or beast, I am yours."
+Then God make me a beast; for, man or beast, I am yours.".

 1. Ballantine “Apes,” 1975, black borders with Neal Adams art